 Inspection Communication Process

-Cornell’s Department of Environmental Health and Safety works with college, department, and facility staff to perform inspections of campus research areas.
-Inspections are provided as a service for various stakeholders to recommend improvements relating to issues that could pose a risk to laboratory personnel, students, support staff, the public, or the University itself.
+Cornell’s Department of Environment, Health, and Safety works with college, department, and facility staff to perform inspections of campus research areas.
+Inspections are provided as a service for various stakeholders for improvements relating to compliance and issues that could pose a risk to laboratory personnel, students, support staff, the public, or the University itself.
 Research areas are subject to various safety standards, regulations, and codes.
 Accreditation and granting agencies require compliance with state and federal laws.

 Assistance may be obtained at any time by contacting askEHS@cornell.edu.
 Please consider EHS a partner and resource.

 Initial Notification and Grace Period

 Recommended improvements will be documented in an inspection report delivered to the individual overseeing the lab or their designee.
 A deadline to complete improvements and submit the certification will be specified, which will vary depending on the severity of the risk, but generally could be up to 30 days.
 A follow-up inspection may be required after improvements have been implemented.